-Since 1965, LEO Inc. has hosted a robust Head Start Program for income-eligible residents in Lynn, Lynnfield, Marblehead, Nahant, Saugus, and Swampscott, serving on average 450 families annually.
+Since 1965, LEO Inc. has offered a robust Head Start Program for income-eligible families in Lynn, Lynnfield, Marblehead, Nahant, Saugus, and Swampscott, serving on average 450 families annually.

 Head Start is the leading preschool program that prepares low-income children ages 3 to 5 for kindergarten.
-Early Head Start works in tandem, encompassing the full range of a family’s need from pregnancy through the child’s third birthday.
-LEO has four Head Start and Early Head Start centers in Lynn.
-Together, they provide families with a comprehensive program of birth-to-five care and preschool education that engages both children and the adults in their lives to be behaviorally, cognitively, and physically prepared for school and future success.
+Early Head Start works in tandem, encompassing a family’s needs from pregnancy to age 3.
+LEO has three Head Start and Early Head Start centers in Lynn.
+Together, they provide a comprehensive program of birth-to-five care and preschool education that engages both children and the adults in their lives to be prepared for future success.

-Early Head Start, for children 6 weeks to 3 years, meets for six hours a day year-round at Stepping Stones Family Child Care Center.
-Compassionate, high-quality care goes hand in hand with a research-based curriculum that focuses on the individual needs of children and families, nutritious meals, hygiene routines, language development, group activities, socialization, and free play.
-Qualified LEO staff members assess every child for developmental delays and learning disabilities, partnering with Aspire Developmental Services to provide Early Intervention Services at a stage when they can transform a child’s learning journey.
+Early Head Start, for children 6 weeks to 3 years, meets six hours a day year-round at Stepping Stones Family Child Care Center.
+Compassionate, high-quality care goes hand in hand with research-based curriculum focusing on the individual needs of children and families, nutritious meals, hygiene routines, language development, group activities, socialization, and free play.
+Qualified LEO staff members assess every child for developmental delays and learning disabilities, partnering with Aspire Developmental Services to provide Early Intervention Services at a stage when they can transform a child’s educational journey.

-Families that might not be ready for center-based programs can explore LEO’s Home-Based Care, which offers 90-minute meetings each week in the home setting.
+Families not ready for center-based programs can explore LEO’s Home-Based Care, which offers weekly 90-minute meetings in the home setting.
 Home-Based Care is available for pregnant women and families with children from birth to age 3.
 Home visitors, parents and children engage in early learning and social development, health and wellness screening, and parenting support.
-Home-Based Care includes monthly parent-child socialization groups at Stepping Stones Family Child Care Center, as well as options for Early Intervention Services.
+Home-Based Care includes monthly socialization groups at Stepping Stones Family Child Care Center, as well as options for Early Intervention Services.

-LEO has Head Start classrooms for 3 to 5 year olds at Blossom Street Child Care Center, the agency’s Broad Street headquarters, and at Jack Robinson Child Care Center (Massachusetts Department of Early Education and Care voucher slots are served at Jack Robinson).
-Classes meet for four hours a day, September-May, at Blossom and Broad Street sites.
-Jack Robinson is open for ten hours a day year-round to allow parents and guardians to work full time or attend classes.
+LEO has Head Start classrooms for children 3 to 5 years at Blossom Street Child Care Center and at Jack Robinson Child Care Center (Massachusetts Department of Early Education and Care voucher slots are served at Jack Robinson).
+Classes meet for four hours a day, September-May at Blossom.
+Jack Robinson is open eight hours a day year-round allowing parents time to work or attend classes.

 Each child in Head Start receives wrap-around services that ensure school readiness, including: